samvartaka/samvartaka.github.io/_posts/2015-11-20-ctb-locker.md

 ### If the master private key is obtained

 The most reliable recovery scenario would involve obtaining the master private key corresponding to the master public key for the particular campaign an infection belongs to, in this case that would be the private key of `D5 46 B3 24 6C 7D 19 DA F4 C9 D7 1A 05 63 C3 F4 82 BC 18 35 1C 71 C1 35 AB 4F 6F 7A 6C 46 95 75`.
 Recovery of such a key would involve a seizure of the CTB-locker infrastructure in order to extract it from the backend where it is held.
 Until the time that happens there is relatively little to do.
-Should any CTB-locker private keys ever be made public, however, i [have written a small script](TODO) capable of decrypting CTB-locker encrypted files when provided with the correct master private key.
+Should any CTB-locker private keys ever be made public, however, i [have written a small script](https://github.com/samvartaka/ctb_locker/blob/master/ctb_recover.py) capable of decrypting CTB-locker encrypted files when provided with the correct master private key.

 Before anyone contacts me for help recovering their files, however, please note that this only works in the event that the required master private key is recovered due to, for example, law enforcement seizing the CTB-locker backend infrastructure.
 Without that key this script cannot work.

-In order to run it one will need to first run the following helper script on the infected machine:
+In order to run it one will need to first run the [following helper script](https://github.com/samvartaka/ctb_locker/blob/master/ctb_help.py) i wrote on the infected machine:

 ```bash
 python ctb_help.py